bitwarden/help/_articles/login-with-sso/saml-azure.md

 {% image sso/cheatsheets/saml-azure/az-newapp2.png Create your own application %}

-On the Create your own application screen, give the application a unique, Bitwarden-specific name and select the
+On the Create your own application screen, give the application a unique, Bitwarden-specific name and select the **Create** button.

 ### Enable Single Sign-on